Mkk1313/recipe-rating-inference-and-prediction/README.md

 4. **Created `n_steps` column**: Counted the number of steps in each recipe.

 5. **Identified French recipes**: Created a binary `is_french` column by searching for French-related keywords in both recipe names and tags.
 Keywords included: 'french', 'français', 'provençal', 'quiche', 'baguette', 'crepe', 'soufflé', 'ratatouille', 'coq au vin', 'croissant', 'brioche', 'cassoulet', 'bouillabaisse', and 'nicoise'.
-This identified 1,049 French recipes.
+This identified **1,864 French recipes** (not 1,049).

 6. **Handled extreme outliers in cooking time**: Capped cooking times at 10,080 minutes (1 week) to handle unrealistic values while preserving legitimate long-cooking recipes.
+66 recipes exceeded this threshold.

 7. **Created `submitted_year` column**: Extracted the year from the submission date to analyze temporal trends.